panyergo/spring-petclinic/readme.md

 This document describes the repository and build steps to create the Spring PetClinic app in a deployable image.
 The original Spring PetClinic information can be found below.

+## Spring Petclinic Application Architecture

+The Spring PetClinic application requires Jenkins to build and test the application and Docker to build and scan the image.